devopsjourney1/mygitactions/README.md

 # mygitactions

-This is for the youtube Tutorial: https://www.youtube.com/watch?v=mFFXuXjVgkU
+This is for the youtube Tutorial: <https://www.youtube.com/watch?v=mFFXuXjVgkU>

+#### Updates
+Fix: Changed SuperLinter from v3 to v4 to fix the error `[FATAL] Failed to view version file:[/action/lib/functions/linterVersions.txt]`